 If you do not like exercising then try to do meditation twice a day for just twenty minutes.
 It provides you with a day's worth of blood pressure control.
 Also these high blood pressure lowering exercise might just be right for you.

-Meditation is not any kind of religion, but is proven science that started over five thousand year ago.
+Meditation is not any kind of religion, but is proven science that started over three thousand year ago.
 From this healing practice you'll see a reduction of your stress and the tension within your body, thereby achieving deep relaxation.

 Meditation rewire your mind, slow down aging and other degenerating diseases.

 Find a place within your home or apartment, a retreat of sort - a place where you go to commune with your higher self - that is quiet and free from traffic.
 Wear loose, comfortable clothing, sit upright in a comfortable chair or on a firm cushion in a cross-legged position.

 Close your eyes, focus on your breathing with the intent of calming yourself.
 And the more you focus on your breathing, the calmer you will become.

 Often when you still your mind and listen quietly to your inner voice you will have creative thinking, or it will protect you from making the wrong decision.
 By switching off your mind from time to time we can achieve relaxation, thereby lowering your blood pressure and find the inner peace we all seek.

 To meditate set aside to start five minutes and gradually increase this time to twenty minutes daily.
 You must be consistent.